DilaraUcar/yoga_vibe_p5/README.md

 **Project goals:**

-- The aim of the project is to encourage both beginners and advanced yoga enthusiasts to buy yoga gear.
+- The aim of the project is to encourage both beginners and advanced yoga enthusiasts to buy yoga gear all in one website.
+The goal is to make it more efficient and easy for both new and advanced yogis to find all the gear they would need in their yoga journey.

 - To provide an easy and user-friendly web app where users can buy yoga gear and at the same time learn some more about yoga.